Bratschi Ltd.,

 Data subjects have the following key rights regarding personal data:

-• The right to information (Article 25 revFADP);
+- The right to information (Article 25 FADP);

-• The right to data portability (Article 28 revFADP);
+- The right to data portability (Article 28 FADP);

-• The right to rectification or deletion (Article 32 revFADP);
+- The right to rectification or deletion (Article 32 FADP);

-• The right to opt-out (Article 30(2)(b) revFADP).
+- The right to opt-out (Article 30(2)(b) FADP).

 Is there a requirement to appoint a data protection officer (or equivalent)?

-The revFADP includes the possibility to appoint a data protection advisor, but does not impose an obligation.
-However, companies appointing a data protection advisor become exempt from the obligation to notify the Commissioner in cases of data protection impact assessments with high risk to the personality or fundamental rights of the data subject (Article 23(4) revFADP).
+For companies, there is therefore the possibility, but no obligation, to appoint a data protection officer.
+However, companies appointing a data protection officer become exempt from the obligation to notify the FDPIC in cases of DPIAs with high risk to the personality or fundamental rights of the data subject (Article 23(4) FADP).

 Do data protection/ privacy impact assessments need to be carried out in certain circumstances?

-According to Article 22 revFADP the Controller must carry out a data protection impact assessment in advance if a processing operation may entail a high risk to the personality or fundamental rights of the data subject.
+According to Article 22 FADP the Controller must carry out a DPIA in advance if a processing operation may entail a high risk to the personality or fundamental rights of the data subject.

 Does this jurisdiction have any specific data breach notification requirements?

-In case of a data security breach, the Controller has to notify the Commissioner but only if the data security breach is likely to result in a high risk to the personality or fundamental rights of the data subject (Article 24 revFADP).
-The law does not stipulate a time frame for the required notification but only demands a notification as soon as possible.
-The Swiss courts will have to clarify what "as soon as possible" means.
+In case of a data security breach, the Controller has to notify the FDPIC, but only if the data security breach is likely to result in a high risk to the personality or fundamental rights of the data subject (Article 24 FADP).
+The law does not stipulate a time frame for the required notification but only demands a notification as quickly as possible.
+The Swiss courts will have to clarify what 'as quickly as possible' means.

 What restrictions apply to the international transfer of personal data / information?

-The FADP as well as the revFADP restrict cross-border transfers to countries that do not ensure an adequate level of data protection.
+The FADP restrict cross-border transfers to countries that do not ensure an adequate level of data protection.

-According to Article 16(1) revFADP the Swiss Federal Council has to establish which countries and international bodies it deems to ensure an adequate level of data protection.
+According to Article 16(1) FADP, the Swiss Federal Council has to establish which countries and international bodies it deems to ensure an adequate level of data protection.
 In the event, personal data is to be transferred to a country without an adequate level of data protection, personal data may still be disclosed lawfully abroad if appropriate data protection is guaranteed by:

-• An international treaty;
+- an international treaty;

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?

-The revFADP explicitly states that the territorial scope of application is determined according to the effect's doctrine, i.e the data protection law is also applicable to companies established abroad that process personal data if the data processing affects Switzerland.
+The FADP explicitly states that the territorial scope of application is determined according to the effect's doctrine, i.e. the data protection law is also applicable to companies established abroad that process personal data if the data processing affects Switzerland (Article 3 FADP).

 What rules specifically deal with marketing?